ServiceWeaver/weaver/docs/randomized_testing.md

 pathological and hard to think of.
 [Even well studied and heavily scrutinized protocols tend to have subtle bugs][protocol_bugs].

-## Overview
+## Types of Randomized Testing

-In this document, we describe three ways to introduce randomized property-based testing to Service Weaver.
-This doc borrows heavily from [*Testing Distributed Systems*][testing_distributed_systems] by [Andrey Satarin][asatarin].
+In this section, we describe three ways to introduce randomized property-based testing to Service Weaver.
+We borrow heavily from [*Testing Distributed Systems*][testing_distributed_systems] by [Andrey Satarin][asatarin].

 The various approaches differ in the following ways.